compling-potsdam/sose19-am11-nlp-highlights/docs/topics_papers.md

 We're basically following the structure of this nice [Review of the Neural History of NLP](http://blog.aylien.com/a-review-of-the-recent-history-of-natural-language-processing/) by Sebastian Ruder.
 That blogpost provides a useful narrative around the individual papers that we will discuss (as well as some useful links to background resources, so be sure to read it first).

+You should be able to find all of the papers just by dropping the title into the search engine of your choice.
+But do make sure that you actually get the version specified here.
+Sometimes there are conference paper versions and later journal paper versions with the same title.

 ## 01 Language Modelling with Neural Networks